dymnz/ShitpostOnEthereum/README.md

 * Optimization: `Enable`
 * Copy your Solidity code into the big text box

-Then click `Verify And Publish` on the bottom
+Then click `Verify And Publish` on the bottom.

 #### 7. Done
 Now, at your contract page there will be a `Read Contract` tab.
 You should see your name and message on there.